Watch Auguste Rodin Sculpting in 1915

 While he worked, he achieved a number of miracles.
 At the end of the first 15 minutes, after having given a simple idea of the human form to the block of clay, he produced by the action of his thumb a bust so living that I would have taken it away with me to relieve the sculptor of any further work.

-You can see how Rodin worked in his studio in Paris in 1915 on this rare footage.
-What is particularly interesting in the various pieces of footage is seeing how the artist’s process with marble looked like.
+You can see how Rodin worked with marble in his studio in Paris in 1915 in this rare footage.